Integration Aide Courses in Victoria

 While we are talking about courses, be sure to choose the right provider for you.
 Learn more about choosing a provider here.

 Integration aide courses vary in cost depending on your selected course.
-The best value is ITAC's Teacher Aide Combo which currently saves $2100 compared to completing two separate courses.
 See the main course pages on our website for more details.

 There are thousands of schools in almost every state of Australia and Victoria is no exception.
 There are also tens of thousands of integration aides.
 In fact, many schools have a higher number of integration aides than teachers.